Birgitte, Duchess of Gloucester: Activities

-The Duchess of Gloucester has accompanied the Duke of Gloucester on his official visits overseas: her first visit was in 1973, when they represented the Queen at the 70th birthday celebrations of King Olav V of Norway.
+Birgitte has accompanied Richard on numerous official overseas visits.
+Her first was in 1973, when they represented the Queen at the 70th birthday celebrations of King Olav V of Norway.
 Other joint visits have included Australia, Belgium, China, Denmark, Gibraltar, Hong Kong, Israel, Japan, Luxembourg, Nepal, New Zealand, Norway, the Philippines, Portugal, Saudi Arabia, Singapore, Solomon Islands, South Africa, Spain, Sweden, Tonga, Tunisia and the United States.
-Birgitte has also travelled overseas in support of her own patronages and military units, including a visit to Iraq in December 2008.
+She has also travelled abroad in support of her own patronages and military affiliations, including a visit to Iraq in December 2008.

-She and her husband represented the Queen and the Duke of Edinburgh at the state funeral of King Tāufaʻāhau Tupou IV of Tonga on 19 September 2006.
-They also represented the Queen and the Duke of Edinburgh at the coronation of King George Tupou V of Tonga on 1 August 2008 in Nukuʻalofa.
+She and her husband represented the Queen and the Duke of Edinburgh at the state funeral of King Tāufaʻāhau Tupou IV of Tonga on 19 September 2006, and at the coronation of King George Tupou V of Tonga on 1 August 2008 in Nukuʻalofa.